-For all the wonderful things dads do for their families, they definitely deserve some extra-special attention on Father’s Day.
-In case you haven’t made plans yet, we’ve put together a list of activities to do with dear old dad that will let him know how much he’s loved and appreciated.
+For all the wonderful things they do for their families, dads and grandads deserve some extra-special attention on Father’s Day.
+In case you haven’t made plans yet, we’ve put together a list of activities to do with dear old dad or grandpa that will let them know how much they're loved and appreciated.

 As always, check websites or call before heading out for potential weather-related cancellations.
 Happy Father's Day to all our dads and grandfathers.

-Cheer on the Ducks with dad and enjoy a Father's Day barbeque.
+Cheer on the Ducks with dad and enjoy a postgame fireworks show.
 Photo courtesy of the LI Ducks

 2. Or watch an Old Time Base Ball game at Old Bethpage Village Restoration, where teams follow the rules of the game as it was played in 1864.